Unveiling the Black Box of PLMs with Semantic Anchors: Towards Interpretable Neural Semantic Parsing: Introduction

 To prevent the PLMs from generating hallucinated structures, many works propose execution-guided decoding strategies \cite{wang2018robust, wang2021learning, ren2021lego} and grammar-constrained decoding algorithms \cite{shin2021constrained, scholak2021picard}.
 However, manipulating the decoding process with conditional branches can significantly slow down the model inference \cite{post2018fast, hui2021improving}.
 More importantly, in these methods, the DB/KB schema is employed extrinsically as a posteriori correction afterward the model fine-tuning, whereas the inherent ignorance of logical form structures still remains unsolved in the PLMs.

 Therefore, another concurrent line of work further pretrains the PLMs with structure-augmented objectives \cite{herzig2020tapas, deng2021structure}.
 Specifically, these works usually design unsupervised or weakly-supervised objectives for implicitly modeling the database structures with external or synthetic data corpus \cite{yu2020score, shi2022generation}.
-Although effective, further pertaining a large PLM can incur substantial costs and extra overheads \cite{yu2020grappa}.
-Besides, these methods also lack transferability since the structural knowledge is latently coupled inside the models and cannot be easily adapted to a novel task domain with a completely distinct knowledge base or database schema \cite{wu2021unified}.
+Although effective, further pretraining a large PLM can incur substantial costs and extra overheads \cite{yu2020grappa}.
+Besides, these methods also lack transferability since the structural knowledge is latently coupled inside the models and cannot be easily adapted to a novel task domain with a completely distinct database or knowledge base schema \cite{wu2021unified}.
 Thus, how to explicitly address the structural information during the PLM fine-tuning process is still an open question yet to be addressed.

-Aside from the aforementioned issue, existing neural semantic parsers typically treat PLMs as a black box that lacks interpretability.
-Although some works attempt to probe and explain the latent knowledge within the PLMs using the external modules in a post hoc manner \cite{liu2021awakening, chen2021decoupled, stevens2021investigation}, none of the existing works explicitly address the intrinsic interpretability for the task of semantic parsing.
+Aside from the above issue, existing neural semantic parsers typically treat PLMs as a black box lacking interpretability.
+Although some works attempt to probe and explain the latent knowledge within the PLMs using the external modules in a post hoc manner \cite{liu2021awakening, chen2021decoupled, stevens2021investigation}, none of the existing works explicitly addresses the intrinsic interpretability of neural semantic parsers.
 The intermediate process of logical form generation is completely hidden inside the PLM decoders, where the latent knowledge is hard to probe.

-To address the above challenges, we propose a novel model architecture with intermediate supervision over the hierarchical decoder network.
+To address these challenges, we propose a novel model architecture with intermediate supervision over a hierarchical decoder network.
 Inspired by the first principle thinking and its successful application in AMR parsing \cite{cai2019core}, we define ``\textit{semantic anchors}'' as the building blocks of a logical form that cannot be further decomposed into more basic structures.
-Specifically, in a SQL query, the semantic anchors include the tables (relations) and columns (attributes) that constitute the fundamental structure of a relational database \cite{aho1979theory, li2014constructing}; in a SPARQL query, semantic anchors include the entities, relationships, and their respective properties that similarly constitute a knowledge base \cite{angles2008survey, barcelo2013querying}.
+For example, in a SQL query, semantic anchors include the tables (relations) and columns (attributes) that constitute the fundamental structure of a relational database \cite{aho1979theory, li2014constructing}; in a SPARQL query, semantic anchors include the entities, relationships, and their respective properties that similarly constitute the backbone of a knowledge base \cite{angles2008survey, barcelo2013querying}.